-This is the build that focuses on being affordable (but not cheapest, for that there is another article).
+This is the build that focuses on being affordable (but not the cheapest possible, as there is another article for that).
 While affordable, it focuses on being able to run all VR games in high settings and be ready for future VR games.
 The downside might be its risk of falling behind in around 4 years.

 VR might get quite costly, especially with VR accessories, so being smart with your money is very advisable.
 So, here are the parts that will do their job well within the current virtual reality scene.

 Let’s start with the heart of the build.

 There are tons of motherboards out there that work well enough with VR.
 This is one of them.
 It has all the requirements for VR: HDMI, USB 3.1, support for VR-ready CPUs, ie.

 This one was picked due to its good performance/price ratio, as well as for its form factor.
 Seeing the prices of PC parts nowadays, it’s a fine miracle that motherboards stay relatively cheap.

 Due to it being a small Mobo, it will fit into MicroATX that this build uses.
 Usually, smallness comes with a cost, but with this one, there isn’t one.
 It has 4 USB 3.2 slots (4 in the back and 1 in the header) and is perfectly compatible with the listed CPU.

 You might have to do a BIOS update so that it is 100% compatible with the CPU below.
 The ones listed on Amazon should be updated though.

 Apart from having enough USB ports, there aren’t really many requirements for VR from the motherboard side, so we can move to more important parts.